Directions and industry requirements are regularly updated

-Employers should follow DHHS information on the appropriate use of PPE for coronavirus (COVID-19) in the work environment and Health Victoria's Infection prevention and control guidelines for hair, beauty, tattooing and skin penetration industries.
+Employers should follow DH information on the appropriate use of PPE for COVID-19 in the work environment and Health Victoria's Infection prevention and control guidelines for hair, beauty, tattooing and skin penetration industries.

 Employee and client hygiene

-Maintaining good hygiene can help prevent the spread of coronavirus (COVID-19).
+Maintaining good hygiene can help prevent the spread of COVID-19.
 Employers should: